William Creek is the smallest town in Outback South Australia, situated on the property of Australia's largest cattle station, Anna Creek Station. The

 Well, the sightseeing business takes place in the area between the hotel and the store.
 You don't have much to walk!

-Bronco Branding is held in August.
+Campdraft and Bronco Branding is held in August.

 William Creek Gymkhana held on the weekend before Easter.